-The CUSP Data Facility is being developed as a shared resource for NYC researchers, agencies, and citizens.
-Our vision is to create a statistically grounded empirical foundation for urban research and policy.
+The CUSP Research computing Facility has been developed to be a shared resource for NYC researchers, agencies, and citizens interested in using data in a secure environment for urban research and policy.

 The CUSP Data Hub is still in beta.
-We welcome your feedback as to how we can make it more valuable to you, the user.
+We welcome your feedback as to how we can make it more valuable to users.

-We currently provide access to members of CUSP, NYU collaborators, and colleagues at NYC city agencies.
+We currently provide access to CUSP researchers and students, NYU collaborators, and colleagues at NYC government agencies.
 If you're looking to partner with us, please send us a note at email@example.com and let us know your data needs.